-5.1 The Executive is asked to: Comment and consider the comments made by the Business and Transformation Scrutiny Panel on the 26 August prior to making recommendations to Council on 14 September 2021.
+5.1 The Executive is asked to:Comment on the draft Capital Investment Strategy for consideration by the Business and Transformation Scrutiny Panel on the 26 August 2021.

 6. CONTRIBUTION TO THE CARLISLE PLAN PRIORITIES

 6.1 The Capital Investment Strategy contains the current capital programme and how this aims to enhance the Carlisle area through the development of new infrastructure to both improve service delivery and provide additional facilities in the area.